Fifty-three percent of customers don't have faith that traditional brick-and-mortar stores even know how to create a great customer experience

 Retail customer survey questions

-Read on to learn about top customer survey questions you should ask this holiday season that could help you improve customer experience, along with some basic surveying guidelines to get you started.
+Read on to learn about top customer survey questions you should ask that could help you improve customer experience, along with some basic surveying guidelines to get you started.

 Guidelines for customer satisfaction surveys